gianpierodiblasi/LogicalCircuit/README.md

 - *isValid()*: checks if this object represents a set of valid logical circuits
   - input : NOTHING
   - output : true if this object represents a set of valid logical circuits, false otherwise (BOOLEAN)
+- *setBezierConnector(bezierConnector)*: sets the bezier connector
+  - input:
+    - bezierConnector: true to connect the object by means of a bezier curve, false otherwise (BOOLEAN)
+  - output: NOTHING
 - *addOnChangeListener(listener)*: adds a function listener for the change events
   - input
     - listener: the listener (FUNCTION)